 There are many advantages to a married couple sharing the same name.
 While you may not see these effects immediately, they are good points to consider for your future.

-- Having the same last name throughout your family unit just makes things simpler, especially once you have children.
-You'll likely find that things are easier when you go on trips, dealing with schools, and even just interacting with other parents when you're easily recognizable as being one family with a common last name.
+- Having the same last name throughout your family unit makes things simpler, especially once you have children.
+A common name makes you more easily recognizable as one family.
+That can make things easier when you go on trips, have to deal with schools, and even when you're just interacting with other parents.

 - If for some reason you don't like your given last name, this is an easy excuse to make a change.

-- Many brides find that having the same last name as their husband helps them feel more like a family and changing their name is an important and official symbol of the commitment they've made to each other.
+- Many brides find that having the same last name as their husband helps them feel more like a family.
+Changing their name is an important and official symbol of the commitment they've made to each other.

-- Monogramming home goods, personalizing decor items and making dinner reservations all become easier (although changing your name for a doormat probably isn't the best reasoning!)
+- Monogramming home goods, personalizing decor items and making dinner reservations all become easier.
+However, changing your name for a doormat probably isn't the soundest reason.

-- Whether you intend to change your name or not, many people will assume you are and therefore may begin to address you as Mrs. Jones whether you like it or not (you may even get that personalized doormat as a wedding present).
-Perhaps going with that flow is not a bad option.
+- Whether you intend to change your name or not, many people will assume that you did.
+That means they may begin to address you as Mrs. Jones whether you like it or not (you may even get that personalized doormat as a wedding present).
+Perhaps going with the flow is not a bad option.

 - You are getting married, not becoming a different person.
-Changing your last name may feel like a loss of self or a loss of identity, and if so, perhaps you shouldn't change your name.
+Changing your last name may feel like a loss of self or a loss of identity.
+If so, perhaps you shouldn't change your name.